Slussen metro station

-Slussen is a station on the Stockholm metro and Saltsjöbanan, located at Slussen in the district of Södermalm.
-The metro station is served by the Red and Green lines, and originally opened in 1933 as an underground tram stop, on 1 October 1950 it became the terminal of the first metro line running south to Hökarängen, it was again rebuilt when the extension of the line north to Hötorget was opened on 24 November 1957.
+Slussen (lit.
+'The Sluice') is a station on the Stockholm Metro and Saltsjöbanan, located at Slussen in the district of Södermalm.
+It is served by the Red and Green lines, and originally opened in 1933 as an underground tram stop.
+On 1 October 1950, it became the terminal of the first metro line running south to Hökarängen.
+It was rebuilt when the extension of the line north to Hötorget was opened on 24 November 1957.
 On 5 April 1964, the first stretch of the Red line, between T-Centralen and Fruängen, was opened.